Appalachian Trail: Age records

 On November 8, 2021, M.J.
 "Nimblewill Nomad" Eberheart became the oldest person to hike the entire Appalachian Trail at age 83.

-On October 13, 2020, Juniper Netteburg is believed to be the youngest person to hike the entire Appalachian Trail on her own power at age 4.
+On October 13, 2020, Juniper Netteburg is believed to be the youngest person to hike the entire Appalachian Trail under her own power at age 4.

 Route

 The trail is protected along more than 99% of its course by federal or state ownership of the land or by right-of-way.
 The trail is maintained by a variety of organizations, environmental advocacy groups, governmental agencies and individuals.
 Annually, more than 4,000 volunteers contribute over 175,000 hours of effort on the Appalachian Trail, an effort coordinated largely by the Appalachian Trail Conservancy (ATC) organization.
 In total, the AT passes through eight national forests and two national parks.

 In the course of its journey, the trail follows the ridge line of the Appalachian Mountains, crossing many of its highest peaks and running through wilderness with only a few exceptions.
-The trail used to traverse many hundreds of miles of private property; 99% of the trail is on public land.
+The trail once traversed many hundreds of miles of private property, but today 99% of the trail is on public land.